 except for one small thing:

-they each miss someone who was very
+they each miss someone who was very special to them,

 someone they had to leave behind.